izawartka/gta2-seuko-mod/README.md

 This version is recommended if you want to use this mod together with other mods using the ASI Loader.

 1. Make sure you have [VC++ Redistributables](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/) installed
-2. Download and install [ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/latest) (Win32 dinput.dll version) to your GTA2 installation folder
+2. Download and install [ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/latest) (Win32 dinput8.dll version) to your GTA2 installation folder
 3. Open the [latest release](https://github.com/izawartka/gta2-seuko-mod/releases/latest) page
 4. Download `gta2-seuko-mod-<version>-asi.zip` archive
 5. Create `scripts` folder in your GTA2 installation folder if it doesn't exist